C$ 436 Find Cheap Flights to Egypt

 • What is the cheapest time of day to fly to Egypt?

-The cheapest time of day to fly to Egypt is generally at night, when round-trip flights cost C$ 1,029 on average.
-Morning departures are around 31% cheaper than evening flights, on average.
-The most expensive time of day to fly to Egypt is generally in the evening, which is peak travel time and where the average cost of a ticket is C$ 1,588.
+The cheapest time of day to fly to Egypt is generally in the afternoon, when round-trip flights cost C$ 1,019 on average.
+The most expensive time of day to fly to Egypt is generally in the morning, which is peak travel time and where the average cost of a ticket is C$ 1,092.

 Top tips for finding cheap flights to Egypt